 Board Vice President, Director Rosanna Herber, Ward 4

-Rosanna Herber was first elected to the SMUD Board of Directors in 2018 and began serving on the Board in January 2019.
+Rosanna Herber was first elected to the SMUD Board of Directors in 2018, beginning her role as Board Member in January 2019.
 She represents Ward 4, which includes Curtis Park, Land Park, Greenhaven, Pocket, Walnut Grove and parts of Elk Grove.
 She is the first openly LGBTQ person to serve on the SMUD Board.
+She’s currently serving as the Board Vice President.